ahoffer/fox-kisses/README.md

 ### Strong signal

 Data used to come from carefully crafted and potentially expensive experiments.
-Think of drug trial studies, counting the number of salmon in a river, or launching rockets to gather dust samples from the stratophere.
+Think of drug trial studies, counting the number of salmon in a river, or launching rockets to gather dust samples from the stratosphere.

 **Small data** was valuable because the experiments were designed to have a high _signal-to-noise ratio_.
 Mining knowledge from small data is like finding a gold nugget in your pan.
 Analyzing small data is something one person can do with a personal computer.
-This is the world the S programming language (which later became the R programming lanauge) was born into.
+This is the world the S programming language (which later became the R programming language) was born into.

 ![](goldpan.png)

 ### Weak signal

-Mining **big data** (even if it comes from carefully design experiments) is like mining and refing low-grade gold ore.
+Mining **big data** (even if it comes from carefully design experiments) is like mining and refininglow-grade gold ore.
 It takes a lot of processing to get anything valuable from it.
 It has a low _signal-to-noise ratio_.
-You need data centers and a group of people to manage everthing.
+You need data centers and a group of people to manage everything.

 ![](ore-extraction.jpg)